What are mixotrophs?

-All organisms feed; -trophy in biology refers to food or nutrition.
+All organisms feed.
+The term -trophy in biology refers to food or nutrition.
 Plants are phototrophic, using light to support photosynthesis to make sugars from which they make all else they need.
-Most other organisms are heterotrophic, using sources of organic matter (such as sugars, proteins, fats), often obtained by feeding on other organisms.
-However, some organisms combine, or mix, nutritional routes; these are mixotrophs.
+Most other organisms are heterotrophic, using sources of organic matter (such as sugars, proteins, fats), often obtaining these by eating.
+However, some organisms combine, or mix, nutritional routes such as photosynthesising and eating; these organisms are mixotrophs.

 A well-known example is the Venus fly trap plant.
 Far more important, however, are the mixotrophic single-celled organisms (plankton) that dominate life in our oceans.

 We often think of the sea as being dominated by fish and whales.
 But microscopic, single-celled plankton are, in fact, the main drivers of life in Earth’s oceans.
 The word plankton is derived from a Greek word – πλαγκτός (planktos).
 Plankton are organisms that inhabit all water bodies – from lakes and ponds to oceans.
 In size, plankton range from microscopic, bacteria-sized single-celled organisms to multi-celled animals such as krills, jellyfish, crab larvae and juvenile fish.
 Even some single-celled plankton can swim from the surface to deeper waters, perhaps 10 metres up and down each day – not bad for an organism so small that you cannot see it without a microscope!

 What are mixoplankton?